c14ud3/RepoRefereeBackend/README.md

 1. Clone the repo.
 2. Install the dependencies using composer: `composer install`
 3. Create a `.env` file by copying `.env.template` and fill out all requested environment variables.
 4. Create a [service account for Google Sheets](https://www.nidup.io/blog/manipulate-google-sheets-in-php-with-api#create-a-google-project-and-configure-sheets-api) including a JSON-Key and upload this key to the root directory: `/credentials.json`.
+(Link also found [here](docs/Screenshot_Google_Sheets_API.png))
 5. Add the above created service account to your Google Spreadsheet (as a contributor).
 6. Add the following cell titles to the defined Google Sheets: Link, Comment, Toxicity explanation, Guidelines reference, Rephrasing options